 When I don’t do anything physical, I tend to feel like a slob and my demeanor towards my family shows it.

-8 – plan vacations
+8 – Plan vacations

 Obviously, anyone who gets to travel the world and experience new things would be happy, right?
 That’s so not what I’m talking about!
 Your day to day life of work and school and chores and meal planning can become mundane.
 Planning a vacation gives moms something to look forward to.

 It can be a day trip, or camping, or a big Caribbean cruise.
 Most happy moms have something they enjoy planning and enjoy looking forward to.
 At any point, I can tell you want my next family trip will be or even my next adults-only weekend getaway.
-If I don’t have something planned, I am miserable!
+If I don’t have anything planned, I am miserable!

-9 – enjoy their alone time
+9 – Enjoy their alone time